jonasbucherETH/sushi_internship/README.md

 * colour choice: In first iteration/initialization the colorGroup selection does not work -> plot only appears after pressing the button
 * check ignoreInit & NULL
+* maybe move the plotting up and the colour&design stuff down
+* Best working one so far (everything works but the changing of colourGroup): updateSelectizeInput and output$myPanel both before the first observeEvent
+* Check deseq app to see how loading of shiny app is done

 ### Questions/Unclarities